szabope/pylint-pycharm-plugin/README.md

 - Scan can now be started from the right-click menu within the editor, on an editor tab, and on files or directories in the project and changes views.

+## Known issues
+- `Pylint result mismatch for PylintMessage(type=fatal, message=No module named /tmp/pycharm_pylint_3996175352252216630_...`\
+I've seen it once, but can't reproduce.
+If you can, please, let me know. (about the steps, not about the fact)
+- If Roberto's plugin is enabled when you install this one, then you get \
+`Conflicting component name 'PylintConfigService': class com.leinardi.pycharm.pylint.PylintConfigService and class works.szabope.plugins.pylint.services.OldPylintSettings`\
+But it still works.

 ## Acknowledgements
 A huge thanks to [Roberto Leinardi](https://github.com/leinardi) for the creation and maintenance of the original plugin and for the support and guidance in the rework.